 Guidelines for interactions with government officials

-The Kansas Legislature and the United States Congress both reconvened this month, making this the perfect time to remind you of our policies and procedures regarding interactions between the University of Kansas and government officials.
+The University of Kansas would like to remind employees of policies and procedures regarding interactions between the university and government officials.

 The Office of Public Affairs leads government relations activities for the university at the state, federal and local levels.
 Public Affairs advances the university’s interests by serving as the liaison between elected officials and KU and by advocating directly in support of the university’s legislative priorities as directed by the chancellor.
 This type of coordination ensures the university speaks with a common voice and complies with state and federal laws concerning lobbying and advocacy.